Ease of Use8.7/10

 WealthBar earns the distinction of being the first full-service robo advisor in Canada.
 It was established in 2013 by Tea and Chris Nicola, who are both veterans in the financial and technology industry.
 Tea Nicola is the CEO of Nicola Wealth Management, catering mainly to affluent investors using private investment pools.

 WealthBar is a hybrid robo advisor.
 The service combines automated investing with human financial advice.
 But unlike other hybrid advisors, WealthBar offers lower fees and custom ETF portfolios.
-WealthBar has more than $250 million in assets under management in May 2018.
+WealthBar has more than $275 million in assets under management as of late 2018.

 But what makes this robo advisor stand out are the investment portfolios.
 WealthBar opens the door to exclusive investment options including private investment portfolios, which are usually reserved for wealthy investors.
 Where other automated investment services only offer portfolios derived from exchange-traded funds (ETFs,) WealthBar allows you to enter the world of private investors.

-In this 2019 WealthBar review, we’ll look deeper into the service and find out if this robo advisor is worthy of consideration.
+In this WealthBar review for 2020, we’ll look deeper into the service and find out if this robo advisor is worthy of consideration.

 Fees and Deposit Limits

 WealthBar utilizes a multi-tiered or sliding-scale fee structure, which is a bit different than most other robo advisors.
 The marginal rate on your fees decrease when you reach the account size goals listed below.

 The fee structure is tiered as follows: